sandgupta23/ng-bubble/README.md

-# ng-bubble v0.1
+# ng-bubble

 [![N|Solid](https://github.com/goodmite/ng-bubble/blob/master/final_5cb1a092030dcd0014ea1259_949617.gif?raw=true)](https://github.com/goodmite/ng-bubble/blob/master/final_5cb1a092030dcd0014ea1259_949617.gif?raw=true)

 ##  What is this?
-ng-bubble is a webcomponent that lives in your angular project (via index.html) and help you with debugging and stuff.
+ng-bubble is a WebComponent that lives in your angular project (via index.html) and help you with debugging and stuff.

 ## Motivation
 Motivations behind ng-bubble are two-fold: